Raúl Esparza: Broadway theatre

 Esparza first drew attention with his performance in the 2000 Broadway revival of The Rocky Horror Show, which won him the Theatre World Award.
 Esparza's other Broadway credits include Cabaret (2001), Taboo (2003), Chitty Chitty Bang Bang (2005), and Stephen Sondheim's Company (2006).
 He received a nomination for the Tony Award for Best Featured Actor in a Musical at the 58th Tony Awards and won a Drama Desk Award for Outstanding Featured Actor in a Musical for his performance in Taboo.
 His performance in Company earned him a second Tony nomination, this time for Best Actor in a Musical at the 61st Tony Awards, as well as his second Drama Desk Award, this time for Outstanding Actor in a Musical.
 Beginning in November 2007, he appeared in Harold Pinter's play The Homecoming and was nominated for the Tony Award for Best Featured Actor in a Play at the 62nd Tony Awards.
 In 2008, he played Charlie Fox in the revival of David Mamet's Speed-the-Plow co-starring Jeremy Piven and Elisabeth Moss on Broadway.
 His performance in Speed-the-Plow earned him a nomination for the Tony Award for Best Actor in a Play at the 63rd Tony Awards, making him the second performer (after Boyd Gaines) to be nominated in all four acting categories a performer is eligible for at the Tonys, although he has yet to win one.

 Esparza appeared in a limited-engagement revival of Tom Stoppard's Arcadia, which began previews at the Ethel Barrymore Theatre on February 25, 2011, and opened on March 17, 2011.

 Esparza appeared in the musical Leap of Faith in the role of the "Reverend" Jonas Nightingale.
 He was involved in the workshop in 2008, the out-of-town tryout at the Ahmanson Theatre (Los Angeles) in 2010, and the Broadway production in 2012, for which he received a 2012 Drama Desk Award nomination for Outstanding Actor in a Musical.

+It was announced in February 2026 that Esparza will make his return to Broadway, for the first time in 13 years, in the musical Galileo.
+Esparza will reprise his role as the show's title character from his run at the Berkeley Repertory Theatre in 2024, where the show made its world premiere.
+Galileo with play at the Shubert Theatre (Broadway), with previews starting November 10, 2026, and opening night set for December 6, 2026.